Hakkari (historical region): History

 The region stretching from Tur Abdin to Hakkari formed the Nairi lands which served as the northern Assyrian frontier and border with their Urartian rivals.
 The Assyrians of this region were Christians adhering to the Assyrian Church of the East and lived here until 1924, when the last Assyrians who survived the Assyrian genocide and massacres that occurred during 1918 were expelled.
 Most subsequently moved to the Sapna and Nahla valleys in northern Iraq.
 Those who went to Simele ended up immigrating further to the Tell Tamer Subdistrict in Syria during the 1930s.

+In 980AD, Adud al-Dawla sent an expedition against the Hakkari Kurds and subdued them.
+In 1041AD, after the defeat of the invading Ghuz turks and subsequent massacre in Urmia by Rawadids.
+They fled to Hakkari where they ravaged it. they were eventually defeated by the Kurds and 1500 Ghuz tribesmen were killed and the survivors were enslaved by the Kurds.

 Following the devastation of the urban centres of Mesopotamia at the hands of Timur, a Turkic military leader operating under the guise of restoring the Mongol Empire, he was known as "the Sword of Islam."
 His conquest of Baghdad and the general area, especially the destruction of Tikrit, affected the Syrian Orthodox Church which sheltered near Nineveh at Mar Mattai Monastery following the destruction of Christians in the region, the Ismailis and Sunni and Shi'a Muslims indiscriminately by Timur during the second part of the 14th century.
 The few survivors sought refuge among the Assyrians of Hakkari and the surrounding region.
 This region also produced many bishops and patriarchs as hereditary succession was used to prevent a full ecclesiastical collapse of the church.
 By the 16th century, the Assyrians disappeared from many cities where they previously thrived, such as in Tabriz and Nisibis.
 The head of the Church of the East moved from Baghdad to Maragha in Urmia by 1553.